 Their careers followed very similar paths over the past decades.
 Both Debbie and Bridget began their careers teaching a wide variety of group fitness classes, and have been ACE and AFAA certified in everything from group exercise to Pilates mat classes.
 Each have also worked as fitness trainers in several gyms and most recently, as ACE certified personal trainers for nearly 20 years each.

 Although yoga is a relatively new modality of fitness for these two friends, they were both passionately drawn to this diverse practice.
-After nearly 10 years of being students, they each decided, at different times and with different mentor teachers, to complete the intensive Yogaworks® 200hr Teacher Training Program last year.
+After nearly 10 years of being students, they each decided, at different times and with different mentor teachers, to complete the intensive Yogaworks® 200hr Teacher Training Program.

-With their extensive fitness backgrounds and experiences working one on one with clients, Bridget and Debbie are very excited to begin teaching small, team taught, group classes to our community.
+With their extensive fitness backgrounds and experiences working one on one with clients, Bridget and Debbie are very excited to be teaching small, team taught, group classes to our community.

 Yoga has something positive to offer everyone regardless of age, gender or fitness level.
 Not only can yoga bring strength and flexibility to your body, it benefits your mind and spirit by helping to significantly reduce stress.